-Jelaluddin is a Sufi Movement In Canada centre leader living in Vancouver, British Columbia.
+Jelaluddin is a Sufi guide living in Vancouver, British Columbia.
 He and Fazalunissa co-lead the Vancouver Sufi Centre.

 Just one story about how I became a Sufi.

 In 1974, when I was 30 years old and living in Edmonton, Alberta, the world of Sufis appeared mysteriously and offered itself to me.
 The particulars were woven into my life with Carol Sill, my wife at that time.
 It was her connection with Murshid Shamcher Bryn Beorse, a friend and student of Inayat Khan, at a time of personal tragedy for both of us that offered not just comfort but the possibility of understanding life.

 One day in that year we got in the car and drove from Edmonton to Bremerton in Washington state with the intention of meeting Shamcher for the first time.
 He was surprised to see us, either because we had not told him we were coming, or perhaps because the date of our arrival was confused.
 Nevertheless, he immediately gave us his full and loving attention, even taking us out to dinner which he absolutely insisted on paying for.

 Jelaluddin Gary Sill

 The following day Shamcher took us on a tour of remarkable Sufi individuals living in the Seattle area.
 Still living with the loss of our seven year old son, I was not spending a lot of time in my body and that may be why Shamcher, in a kind but forceful way, insisted on having me drive his huge boat of a car (an Oldsmobile?) on to the ferry to Seattle.

 I found myself very cautious of this crazy old man that my wife had an inexplicable connection with and although curious, was becoming resentful of being trapped in one of the passenger rooms with the two of them apparently ignoring me.